 Depending on which part of Tennessee you live in, there may be poker options in neighboring states.

-While some states (Kentucky and Georgia) are not poker-friendly, others have rooms.
+While some states (Kentucky and Georgia) are not poker-friendly, others have poker rooms in local casinos.
 If you are in eastern Tennessee, the Harrah’s Cherokee Resort in North Carolina is nearby.
 This big casino has a poker room which sees national tours stop by, as well hosting its own cash games and tournaments.

 Wrapping up: Is there hope for the poker laws in Tennessee to change?

-TN was not considered likely to be an early mover with sports betting.
-Following daily fantasy sports regulation in 2016, though, online sports betting sites were regulated in 2019.
-By 2020, there could be multiple online sports betting sites and apps available in the state.
+Tennesse was not considered likely to be an early mover with sports betting.
+Following daily fantasy sports regulation in 2016, though, the state legalized and regulated online sports betting sites in 2019.
+By 2020, there will be multiple online sports betting sites and apps available in the state.

 In the meantime, Tennessee poker players have a regulated US-poker option.
 Global Poker is growing increasingly popular.
 It remains legal by using sweepstakes gaming laws, and a clever workaround using sweeps coins.